GorkhaSchool/Class-5/Computer/Word Processor.md

 - Select a shape
 - Click and drag on the page to draw it.
 ---
-### Write about word art.
+### f.
+Write about word art.
 Write the steps to add word art.
 WordArt is used to make decorative text.
 Steps: